DavideTonin99/gestionaleFabLab/heroku_deploy.md

           and config SECRET_KEY, DATABASE_URL, USER, PASSWORD.
           You can see this varaibles in the database informations/settings.

+On heroku you can set automatic deploy from a github project, so everytime you pull, heroku upload changes almost in real time.

 *Davide Tonin, Forigo Ettore, Novelli Matteo, Conti Enrico*